Supply Management: Cementing Canadian Food Security

 Dairy farmers and processors had to adjust quickly to the spike in demand created by the hoarding of dairy products, followed by declines in demand as restaurants and other foodservice-reliant businesses were forced to close.

 Thanks to the coordination and collaboration inherent under supply management, the dairy sector was able to quickly adjust to an unpredictable landscape in a relatively short period of time.
-As the country reopens, more fluctuations may occur.
-The dairy industry will continue to meet changing demands as efficiently as possible.
+The dairy industry continues to meet changing demands as efficiently as possible.

 Giving Back To The Community

-Dairy farmers and processors donate millions worth of products to Canadian food banks every year - during the COVID-19 pandemic, dairy farmers and processors have donated more than $10 million worth of dairy products to food banks across the country.
+Dairy farmers and processors across the country also donate millions of dollars’ worth of products to Canadian food banks every year.
+During the COVID-19 pandemic, dairy farmers and processors donated more than $10-million worth of dairy products to local food banks.

 Sources